 … accompanied by lots of beautiful photos she took on her soundwalk 🙂

-This turned out to be the most unusual FLO perfomance we have ever experienced, due to the fact that most of us were busy streaming the sound from different locations and thus could not experience the final mix in the same way the audience did, or in the same way we were used to.
-Instead, we experienced little fragments of the performance whilst monitoring our own streams, and ‘imagined’ what the final mix of the performance might have sounded like through reading emails we exchanged straight after the performance, the photos, the reflections and the blog posts.
+Where were we?
+Aha … so this turned out to be the most unusual FLO performance we have ever experienced, due to the fact that most of us were busy streaming the sound from different locations and thus could not experience the final mix in the same way the audience did, or in the same way we were used to.
+Instead, we experienced little fragments of the performance whilst monitoring our own streams, and ‘imagined’ what the final mix of the performance might have sounded like, through reading emails we exchanged straight after the performance, together with photos, reflections and blog posts we wrote afterwards.

-A few days later we asked the event organizers, who recorded the whole event through Zoom (at their end in Sweden), if they were able to edit just the performance part and forward this to us, so we can post it on FLO YouTube and Soundcloud channels.
+A few days later, we asked the event organisers, who recorded the whole event through Zoom (at their end in Sweden), if they were able to edit just the performance part and forward this to us, so we can post it on FLO YouTube and Soundcloud channels.

 Whilst waiting for this to arrive, Matilde wrote in an email: